 Even if you don’t choose to rough it and go on a trek deep into the forest, Leticia makes for a great place to visit and offers the opportunity of experiencing the natural wonder of the Amazon River and rainforest.
 If you do decide to visit Leticia, read on.
 In this travel guide to Leticia, you will learn how to get there, what to do, where to stay, travel tips, and a packing list for Leticia, Colombia.

 How to Get to Leticia

 Leticia is isolated from the rest of Colombia, sitting at the very edge of the borders with Brazil and Peru.
 In fact, in the early 1930s, the area’s populace, feeling disconnected from the rest of the country, actually defected to Peru, setting off a short conflict between the two countries.
 While it remains part of Colombia today, there is still no road through the jungle to Leticia.
+To reach it, you have to fly from Bogotá or take a boat from Peru or Brazil.

-However, the Colombian airlines LAN and Avianca both offer daily flights to Leticia out of Bogotá.
+The Colombian airlines LATAM and Avianca both offer daily flights to Leticia out of Bogotá.
 While you’ll have to check your dates, flights are usually very reasonably priced.

-It is also possible to take a boat down the river from Iquitos in Peru to Santa Rosa, just across the river from Leticia, or up the river from Manaus in Brazil to Tabitinga, the town just across the land border from Leticia.
+You can take a boat down the river from Iquitos in Peru to Santa Rosa, just across the river from Leticia, or up the river from Manaus in Brazil to Tabitinga, the town just across the land border from Leticia.

-What to Do in Leticia
+What to Do in Leticia, Colombia

 The main attraction here, and the can't miss activity in Leticia is a cruise on the mighty Amazon River, but there are many other activities you can check out as well.